Koromix/rygel/deploy/ansible/README.md

 # Vagrant

-Execute from the directory with the Vagrantfile (e.g. _vagrant/hds_).
+Execute from the directory with the relevant Vagrantfile (e.g. _vagrant/pknet_ for PKnet).

 ## Initialize VMs